santhoshtr/AutonymFont/README.md

 A font that can render all language autonyms.

 If we want to show a large number of languages written in their own scripts (autonyms), we cannot apply the usual webfonts to it.
-This is because since each script require a webfonts, we will end up in using a large number of webfonts.
+This is because when each script requires a webfont, we will end up using a large number of webfonts.
 This can cause large bandwidth usage.

-Examples of this usecase is a language selector.
+An example of this use case is a language selector on a website.

 Autonym font tries to solve this.
 The font contains glyphs and opentype rules for rendering the language autonyms.
 And it contains only those glyphs for a language.
 For example, for Thai, the font has glyphs required for rendering ไทย alone.

-The glyphs for the font is taken from a large number of free licensed Fonts.
+The glyphs for the font is taken from a large number of free licensed fonts.
 See CREDITS file for the full list.

 pyftsubset tool from Behdad (https://github.com/behdad/fonttools) helped a lot